Inter-Process Communication (IPC)¶

 Security Requests¶

 Security requests use the security: type prefix.
-Unlike service requests (which are initiated by MCP tools), security requests originate from the agent runner's BEFORE_TOOL_USE hooks — the agent never sees them unless a command is blocked.
+Unlike service requests (initiated by MCP tools), security requests originate from the agent runner's BEFORE_TOOL_USE hooks — the agent never sees them unless a command is blocked.

 security:bash_check¶